brain246/brain246.github.io/_posts/2023-10-18-Access-Workspace-Files-in-UC.md

 The underlying problem has to do with the [restrictions](https://docs.databricks.com/en/clusters/configure.html#shared-access-mode-limitations) you are facing when using shared clusters in Databricks.

 If you want to access Unity Catalog with a cluster the only two options regarding `Access Mode` currently are `Shared` or `Single User` though.
-If the latter is out of the question as it often happens inprojects that i am participating in, then you will not be able to access workspace files from the only cluster option that is left.
+If the latter is out of the question as it often happens in projects that i am participating in, then you will not be able to access workspace files from the only cluster option that is left.

 ## The solution